ExactTarget/journey-builder-custom-hello-world/README.md

 2. Copy the "Key" property from your App Extension Custom Trigger and paste it into config.json.key value

+3. Open /app.js

+4. In the fireEvent handler, insert the name of your Trigger's key in place of the value for: triggerIdFromAppExtensionInAppCenter

 #### Defining our Activity App Extension
 1. In App Center on Code@, with your newly created app open, scroll to the bottom of the page